mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Dead deer on A417 next to A46 roundabout pillar, 23rd May :- [7608925](https://www.fixmystreet.com/report/7608925)
 - Flyposter on telegraph pole attached with plastic ties, 23rd May :- [7608721](https://www.fixmystreet.com/report/7608721)
 - Pothole round manhole cover at start of street, 23rd May :- [7608299](https://www.fixmystreet.com/report/7608299)
-- Grass has not been cut this year.
-Grass and verge very long, 23rd May :- [7608283](https://www.fixmystreet.com/report/7608283)

 <!-- fix_marker ends -->